 As required by the Forest Law, timber harvesting requires a valid Forest Authority Certificate or Forest Tenure Certificate, stating who has the authority over the forest.
-One of the key documents for harvesting is the valid Forest Harvesting Permit (“Wood Harvesting Admission Certificate”) which complies to the State Council approved Annual Allowable Logging Quota.
-For companies renting forest land for forest management a Forest Land Contract is required to obtain in addition to the certificate mentioned above.
-To clear the land from trees (usually for construction) the company should have an official approval document permitting conversion of land use, issued by the relevant Forestry Administration.
+One of the key documents for harvesting is the valid Forest Harvesting Permit (“Wood Harvesting Admission Certificate”) which is in accordance with the State Council approved Annual Allowable Logging Quota.
+For companies renting forest land for forest management a Forest Land Contract is required in addition to the certificate mentioned above.
+Converting forest land to other use (usually for construction) is under the strict control by the government.
+Forest land that is to be converted should not exceed the annual government quota, and the organization should have an official approval document permitting conversion of land use, issued by the relevant Forestry Administration.

 In China, the precondition of timber harvesting activities is to obtain a Harvesting Permit which complies to Annual Allowable Logging Quota approved by the government.
 The Forest Tenure Certificate and Logging Operation Design are required as well to apply for the harvesting permit.
 All the activities must comply with or not exceed the limitations or requirements on the Permit, such as harvesting species, area, quantity, size, etc. Logging records and harvest volume records (consistent with Logging Operation Design and Harvesting Permit) are required.